sskhon-2014/DeepDecode/README.md

 ## License

-Copyright (C) 2022 Harshaan Sekhon, sskhon2014@berkeley.edu - All Rights Reserved

-See LISCENCE.md for more details.
+Copyright (C) California Institute of Technology - All Rights Reserved See LISCENCE.md for more details.